Create, Open & Print Protected PDF Files with PDF DRM Security

 - on a USB stick with Safeguard Portable

-To print protected PDF files choose the Print option from the File menu or press the icon.
+To print protected PDFs, choose the “Print” option from the “File” menu or press the icon.

-Printing protected PDF files may not be possible if the document was protected without printing enabled.
-If printing protectedpdf files has been denied then the Print option and the Print icon will be greyed-out.
+- If printing has been denied, then the Print option and the Print icon will be grayed-out.

-If printing is allowed then the document may have unlimited or limited prints available depending on the settings used when the protectedpdf file was created.
+- If printing is allowed, then the document may have unlimited or limited prints available depending on the settings used when the protected document was created.

 The number of prints available can differ for each user for the same document as print allocations can be altered on the Safeguard Admin System after a PDF file has been protected.